 Earlier this week, the FDA announced that Bayer would have to add a blood clot warning to its drug labels for Yaz and Yasmin.
 The label will include results of studies finding that the risk of blood clots is tripled for women who take Yaz and Yasmin.

 Yaz Lawsuits Will Continue

-Women across the United States have filed thousands of Yaz lawsuits against the German manufacturer, claiming it failed to warn and even misled women about the increased blood clot risk.
+Thousands of women across the United States have filed Yaz lawsuits against the German manufacturer, claiming it failed to warn and even misled women about the increased blood clot risk.
 And despite the FDA’s findings about the risk of blood clots, Yaz and Yasmin will remain on the U.S. market.

 Some Yaz Lawsuits to be Mediated

 At least 11,000 Yaz lawsuits have been consolidated into a multidistrict litigation (MDL) in the U.S. District Court of East St. Louis, Illinois, currently being presided over by U.S. District Judge David Herndon.
 The Honorable Judge Herndon called for mediation between the parties, appointing Stephen Saltzburg, a professor of law at George Washington University, to serve as the mediator.

 Bayer would not say how many cases had in fact been settled, but released a statement saying “Bayer will continue to consider the option of settling individual lawsuits in the U.S. on a case-by-case basis.”